Elana Stone

 Elana Stone is an Australian singer, songwriter, multi-instrumentalist and bandleader.
 Her debut solo album, In the Garden of Wild Things, was released in 2005 on the Jazzgroove label.
-Its follow-up, Your Anniversary, was released in 2009, and her third Kintsugi was released independently in 2015.
-She is also a member of the ARIA award–winning folk quartet All Our Exes Live in Texas, in which she provides vocals and accordion.
+Its follow-up, Your Anniversary, was released in 2009, while her third and fourth albums (Kintsugi and Married To The Sound) were released independently in 2015 and 2024, respectively.
+She was also a member of the ARIA award–winning folk quartet All Our Exes Live in Texas, in which she provided vocals and played the accordion.

-Outside of her solo career and her work with All Our Exes Live in Texas, Stone has worked with The Tango Saloon, has toured with The Cat Empire, Bluejuice, Jackson Jackson and Tripod.
-She is currently a backing vocalist and keyboardist in the touring bands for both Missy Higgins and the John Butler Trio.
+Outside of her solo career and her work with All Our Exes Live in Texas, Stone has worked with The Tango Saloon, and has toured with The Cat Empire, Bluejuice, Jackson Jackson, Tripod and the John Butler Trio.
+She is currently a backing vocalist and keyboardist in the touring band for Missy Higgins.

 Early life and education

 Elana Stone is the elder daughter of Harry Stone, an architect, and Judy Stone, a palliative care nurse.
 She grew up in Sydney with her older brother, singer and actor Jake Stone (formerly of Bluejuice) and her younger sister, actress Yael Stone.
 She undertook piano lessons while attending Balmain Public School.
 Stone studied music at Newtown High School of the Performing Arts, the Sydney Conservatorium of Music and completed a Bachelor of Music at the Australian National University's School of Music in Canberra.